 spp.), the fleshy, edible portion (the mesocarp) of the fruit is first removed.
 The seeds (like those discarded after eating ripe mango) can be exposed to direct sun until the remaining

 flesh, which is slippery, dries.
 To hasten germination, the hard husk

 (endocarp) which covers the true seed is removed with the use of a

 sharp tool like bolo.That outermost, filamentous covering is then removed.
 The seed is now ready for sowing.

 Fernandez PG. (ed.).
 1993.
 Recalcitrant seeds and intermediates.
 Agroforestry Seeds Circular No, 3.
 (March 1993). p.
 22-26.

 Poehlman JM.
 1977.
 Breeding Field Crops.
 Connecticut: AVI Publishing Co., Inc. p.
 4.

-Note: Do you know that not all seeds used in sexual propagation may not be entirely seeds?
+Note: Do you know that many seeds used in sexual propagation may be not be entirely seeds?
 Click here to read.